F-i-f/soft-brightness/README.md

   brightness overlay is active (brightness is 100%).
 Applications will then always be rendered [tear-free](https://en.wikipedia.org/wiki/Screen_tearing), whatever the brightness may be.
-In this mode, Soft Brightness can be used as a replacement for extensions like _Fix Fullscreen Tearing_.
+In this mode, Soft Brightness Plus can be used as a replacement for extensions like _Fix Fullscreen Tearing_.

 #### _Minimum brightness_